bergdahl/RemoteService/README.md

 # RemoteService

-Utility for Windows service start/stop.
+Utility for starting/stopping remote Windows services.

+Authenticates to the $ADMIN share in order to make sure authentication is done prior to trying to access the service.

 Requires .NET 4.8.